rolando95/CSharpParserGenerator/Examples/DynamicQuery/README.md

     var lexer = new Lexer<ELang>(tokens, ELang.Ignore);
 ```
 ### Syntax
 * The next thing is to define the production rules corresponding to the syntax of our language.
-So far CSharpParserGenerator only supports **SLR(1) grammar**, so you should take that into account.
-You can read about it through this [link](https://en.wikipedia.org/wiki/SLR_grammar).
+So far CSharpParserGenerator only supports **LALR(1) grammars**, so you should take that into account.
+You can read about it through this [link](https://en.wikipedia.org/wiki/LALR_parser).
 * For this example, we have defined the following grammar:
 ```prolog
     Expression -> LogicalOr